-Place in a dehydrator or toaster oven at 175°F (75°C) for up to 12 hours.
+Place in a dehydrator or oven (including a toaster oven) at 175°F (75°C) for up to 12 hours.
 Check it regularly after 8 hours.
 You know the fruit leather is ready when it's tacky and your fingers come clean when you touch it.
 It will also be shiny and slightly firm.
 (See note)

 Cut into strips, 1-2 inches wide, and roll them up.
 Store in an air-tight container on your counter for up to a week or in the freezer for up to six months.

 Don't fret if there are some rivulets of moisture on the surface of your fruit leather after 8-12 hours.
 If the leather peels away easily from the parchment, it's done.
 Also, this recipe can be easily doubled, just be careful when sweetening with honey.
 Taste it at 3/4 cup before adding that final 1/4 cup because you may find it's not needed.